-Alarm messages Default priority Cause and solution XX High Med XX value has risen above the high alarm limit or fallen XX Low Med below the low alarm limit.
-Check the patient's condition and check if the patient category and alarm limit setting are correct.
+Alarm messages Default priority Cause and solution XX High Med XX value has risen above the high alarm limit or fallen XX Low Med and check if the patient category and alarm limit settings are correct.

-Note: XX represents a measurement or parameter label, such as NIBP, RR, SpO2, PR, and so on.
+Note:XX represents a measurement or parameter label, such as NIBP, RR, SpO2, CO2, PR, and so on.